Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

   * Username:  [username of individual user]
   * E-mail: [email address of the user]
   * Password: [any_dummy_password] (user can change this upon first use)
-  * Status: Active (set to ìInactiveî to prevent logging in)
+  * Status: Active (set to ‚ÄúInactive‚Äù to prevent logging in)
-  * Roles: webform submitter (has ìauthorizedî user permissions)
+  * Roles: webform submitter (has ‚Äúauthorized‚Äù user permissions)

 ## For End Users